ofloveandhate/markdown2canvas/README.md

 }
 ```

-I'm using simple python `.replace` to do the replacements.
-There are consequences:
-* It will replace strings exactly, there are no implemented efforts to allow patterns or functions.
-* It's case sensitive, and includes exact spacing.
-* The dollar signs above are NOT special.
-They're just a nice way to indicate the text will be replaced.

-⚠️ Furthermore, I'm not sure what order the replacements will be done in, so if the target of one replacement includes the source of another, I can't guarantee you at this time that it will actually happen in a deterministic order.
-If you want this feature, please add it and submit a PR to this repo.

 You can specify a default set of replacements to happen for every file (except those with overridden replacements).
 To do this, make a file `_course_metadata/defaults.json`, and create a record `"replacements": "relative/path/to/replacements_filename.json"`.
 The name of the replacements file is arbitrary, and it's relative to root of the course folder.

 To override the default replacements, put a record in the `meta.json` file for the content (page / assignment) of the form `"replacements": "relative/path/to/replacements_filename.json"`.